s-laugh/GCDS.NetTemplate/README.md

 builder.Services.AddRazorTemplateServices(typeof(InternalAppTemplate)) // for Razor projects
 ```

-Use a different template for a contoller/page or action by applying a Template type attribute
+Use a different template for a contoller/page or action by applying a Template type attribute.
+Will take precidence over other defaults if set.
 ```csharp
 // MVC
 [TemplateType(typeof(InternalAppTemplate))]